-When it comes to the basic calculation for your depreciation deduction of real estate, we must consider how long the property has been determined to last.
+For the recovery period, we must consider how long the property has been determined to last.
 Rather than deducting the actual costs incurred by wear and tear on the property each year, deductions are averaged over the valuable life of the property.
-Most commercial real estate improvements are presumed to last 39 years while residential property improvements are presumed to last 27.5 years.
+Most commercial real estate improvements are presumed to last 39 years, while residential property improvements are presumed to last 27.5 years.

 The Cost Basis